Controlled Generation of Unseen Faults for Partial and Open-Partial Domain Adaptation

 This process is depicted in \figref{fig:Step1}.
-To ensure the domain plausibility, the generator is trained to fool \textbf{a discriminator $D_w$} (see below).
-To ensure semantic or class consistency, we condition the generative model on the desired fault class (see sampling module in \figref{fig:Step1}).
-Contrary to the generally applied sampling from a high dimensional Gaussian distribution as input of the generative model, we propose to sample the distinct desired fault class from a categorical distribution.
+To ensure plausibility of the generated signals in the specific domain, the generator is trained to fool \textbf{a discriminator $D_w$} (see below).
+To ensure semantic or class consistency, we condition the generative model on the desired fault class by simply sampling the distinct desired fault class from a categorical distribution.
+Each of the discrete values drawn from the categorical distribution corresponds to a specific fault class.
+The probability of each category is defined based on the class distribution in the training dataset $T_{f,\mathbb{S}}$, from which the fault signatures should be learned from.
+In other words, the probability of category $i$ is defined by \eqref{eq:cat}.
+The value sampled from the uniform distribution is then passed to two vectors ($\mu$ and $\sigma$ in \figref{fig:Step1}), that parameterize a Gaussian distribution (mean and deviation), from which we sample using the reparametrization trick \cite{kingma2013auto}.
 The generative model is updated based on the consistency of the desired class with the \textbf{the classifier's} prediction (see below).